HD 61005: Debris disk

 In 2007, astronomer Dean C. Hines and colleagues announced the discovery of a debris disk around HD 61005.
-The disk has an unusual shape, which may be due to the influence of the dense regions of the interstellar medium.
-The researchers also suggest that the passage through these areas can affect the atmosphere of planets that form.
-The disc morphology resembles the shape of a moth, inspiring its informal name.
-Analysis of the data did not confirm the presence of planets in the system.
+The disk has an unusual shape, which in 2009 was shown separately by astronomers John H. Debes and Holly L. Maness is likely due to the headwind created as the system flies at 20–30 km/sec through a dense region of the interstellar medium (ISM).
+The outer disc morphology, consisting of fine (~1 um dust grains), resembles the wings of a moth, inspiring the system's name.
+The researchers also suggested that the passage through dense galactic areas can affect the atmosphere of planets that form, although their data analysis did not find evidence for any planets in the system.